In3tinct/See-SURF/README.md

 - Suggestions for future extensions.

 ## 🔮 Future Extensions
+- ✅ Probing for Blind SSRF.
-- Integration for Blind SSRF.
+- Exploitation for Blind SSRF.

 ## ⚠️ Disclaimer
 Use See-SURF for scanning targets with prior mutual consent.
 It is the end user's responsibility and the developer assumes no liability and is not responsible for any misuse or damage caused by this program.
 Only use this tool for educational purposes or on domains you have explicit permission to test.
 Use it at your own risk.